 Managing the Project Pipeline

-Although the annual budgeting process should avoid over commitment at the planning stage, new projects and changes in scope will subsequently arrive unexpectedly.
+Although the annual budgeting process should avoid over commitment at the planning stage, new projects and changes in scope arrive unexpectedly.

 With skilled resources being too specialized to work on every task, and existing commitments already out there, checking the skills capacity to take on new work is important.
 Clear visibility of skills bottlenecks is crucial if poor project performance is to be avoided.

 If additional resource cannot be found, then lower priority work must be delayed to free up the required resource.
 To rebalance the workload, ‘What If…’ analysis enables alternative scenarios to be evaluated.